sseiber/lva-gateway/docs/azure-docs-pr/articles/iot-central/retail/tutorial-public-safety-iot-edge-nuc.md

 ## Prerequisites

-Before you start, you should complete the previous [Create a live video analytics application in Azure IoT Central](./tutorial-public-safety-create-app.md) tutorial.

-Hardware
+* A device running Linux, capable of running Docker containers, and enough processing power to run video analysis.
+* The IoT Edge runtime installed and running on the device.
+* To connect to the IoT Edge device from your Windows machine, you need the [PuTTY SSH client](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) or an equivalent utility.

-## Deploy Azure IoT Edge
+## Configure the IoT Edge device

-TODO

-### Configure the IoT Edge
+To update the IoT Edge runtime:

-TODO

-To configure IoT Edge in the VM to use DPS to register and connect to your IoT Central application:
+1. Use the PuTTY utility to connect to the IoT Edge device.

-1. In the *lva-rg* resource group, select the virtual machine instance.

-1. In the **Support + troubleshooting** section, select **Serial console**.
-If you're prompted to configure boot diagnostics, follow the instructions in the portal.

-1. Press **Enter** to see the `login:` prompt.
-Enter your username and password to sign in.

-1. Run the following command to check the IoT Edge runtime version.
-At the time of writing, the version is 1.0.9.1:
+1. Run the following commands to update and check the version of the IoT Edge runtime.
+At the time of writing, the version is 1.0.9:

     ```bash
+    sudo apt-get update
+    sudo apt-get install libiothsm iotedge
     sudo iotedge --version
     ```

+To add the *state.json* configuration file to the *data/storage* folder:

-1. Use the `nano` editor to open the IoT Edge config.yaml file:
+1. Use the following commands to create the folders with the necessary permissions:

     ```bash
+    sudo mkdir -p data/storage
+    sudo mkdir -p data/media
+    sudo chmod -R 777 /data
+    ```

+1. Use the PuTTY `pscp` utility in a command prompt to copy the *state.json* file you created in the previous tutorial into the IoT Edge device.
+This example uses `40.121.209.246` as an example IP address, replace it with the IP address of your IoT Edge device:

+    ```cmd
+    pscp state.json YourUserName@40.121.209.246:/data/storage/state.json`
+    ```

+To configure IoT Edge in the VM to use DPS to register and connect to your IoT Central application:

+1. Use a text editor, such as `nano`, to open the IoT Edge config.yaml file.

+    ```bash
     sudo nano /etc/iotedge/config.yaml
     ```

+    > [!WARNING]
+    > YAML files can't use tabs for indentation, use two spaces instead.
+Top-level items can't have leading whitespace.

 1. Scroll down until you see `# Manual provisioning configuration`.
 Comment out the next three lines as shown in the following snippet: